 Round Rail Cattle GuardS

 This design is very popular and typically more economical than the flat.
 They are also a more aggressive livestock barrier.
-The curved surface provides more unstable footing as a flat hoof is difficult to balance on the round rail.
+The curved surface provides a more unstable footing as a flat hoof is difficult to balance on the round rail.

 This is great for keeping livestock from crossing, however it’s a bit harder on higher speed crossing vehicles.
 The round rails create more of a rumble and may not be appropriate for high-speed highway use.